-In connection with the February 2016 Note, the Company issued warrants to purchase 33,334 common shares (see Note 6 for fair value computation).
+In connection with the February 2016 Note, the Company issued warrants to purchase 33,334 common shares (see Note 6 - Fair Value Measurements for fair value computation).
 The sum of the fair value of the warrants for the February 2016 Note was recorded as a debt discount and is being amortized to interest expense over the term of the note using the effective interest method.
-During the three months ended March 31, 2017 and 2018, the Company recognized interest expense of \$13,250 and \$0 from the amortization of the debt discount.
+During both of the three months ended September 30, 2018 and 2017, the Company recognized interest expense of \$0 from the amortization of the debt discount.
+During the nine months ended September 30, 2018 and 2017, the Company recognized interest expense of \$0 and \$13,250, respectively, from the amortization of the debt discount.